Neighbor rescues puppy in frozen lake near Wellsgate - The Oxford Eagle

 After a moment of panic and fear overtook Cordell, his friend told him to go get help while she stayed back to watch Grace.
 There were houses nearby around the lake, and Cordell went to the first one he could find.

-Roger Farris and his wife happened to be at their home, the first door Cordell knocked on asking for anyone to help rescue his puppy.
+Robert Farris and his wife happened to be at their home, the first door Cordell knocked on asking for anyone to help rescue his puppy.

 Farris went out to assess the situation and noticed Grace was in the middle of the lake and unable to get back up onto the surface of the ice on her paws.
 So, Farris went to his neighbor’s house and put on some waders.